sarakcw/Threaded-iOS/README.md

 # Threaded Community App

-MonCraft is an iOS app designed for knitters, crocheters, and embroiderers to connect, share, and track their creative projects.
+Threaded is an iOS app designed for knitters, crocheters, and embroiderers to connect, share, and track their creative projects.

 ## Features